 There is no customs duty on cosmetics, but you must pay 25 per cent VAT when buying cosmetics from abroad.

-When buying cosmetics from an online shop that is registered in the VOEC scheme, you will pay 25 % Norwegian value-added tax (VAT) directly in the online store.
+When buying cosmetics from an online store registered in the VOEC scheme, you will pay 25 % Norwegian value-added tax (VAT) directly to the online store.
 Read more about the VOEC scheme here.

-When buying cosmetics from an online shop that isn’t registered in VOEC sheme, there is a transitional arrangement, so you don’t have to pay import duty on shipments with a value of less than NOK 350 including freight and insurance.
+When buying cosmetics from an online store that is not registered in the VOEC scheme, there is a transitional arrangement, so you don’t have to pay import duty on shipments with a value of less than NOK 350 including freight and insurance.
 Read more about the transitional arrangement here.

 If the shipment has a value of NOK 350 or more, you have to pay 25 % VAT.

 The shipping agent, such as Posten, generally demands payment for customs clearance work (often called price for simplified customs clearance, customs clearance fee or handling fee).
 This is not a fee to Norwegian Customs, but a payment to the shipping agent.